chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 One of the greatest benefits of Incus is that it gives you so many virtualization options in a single package.
 Incus maintains current container and virtual machine images for commonly used Linux operating systems including: Debian, Ubuntu, NixOS, Alpine, Arch, etc...
 You can add DockerHub as an Incus image repository; therefore, you can launch almost any image with almost no additional effort, infrastructure or nesting when using Incus.

+## Incus has Projects

+You can use projects to keep your Incus server clean by grouping related instances together.
+In addition to isolated instances, each project can also have specific images, profiles, networks, and storage.
+This helps organizations support the growth of organizations in an organized manner.

 ## Incus Relation to Nix

-Nix is a compelling option for virtualization.
+Nix is a compelling option for virtualization in some specific circunstances.
 If the chuck-stack already uses Nix, why add Incus in addition to Nix?

 Here are our thoughts: